jesusjavierdediego/assignments/README.md

-## Option 3: Microservice in Kubernetes
+## Option 4: A Microservice in Kubernetes

 ### Description
 The goal of this assigment gathers a software component with IaC.
 Our mission is to develop an application as a microservice, following the main guidelines of the Micro Services Architecture (MSA).
 There is not any requirement about the implemented protocols but we'd like to see here is a good, solid, robust and efficient microservice, completely autonomous and containing all the features we could find in the best examples of microservices around the world.